ZeitgeberH/patchview/docs/installation.rst

 it into a folder, you can directly double click the executable file ,**PatchView.exe**, to start the app.
 No python installation is needed.

-Note: it takes longer time (15~30 seconds) when you run the programme the first time, as compressed libraries are unzipped.
-It should be much faster for following runs.

 .. _releases: https://github.com/ZeitgeberH/patchview/releases

 To remove the app, just delete the whole folder.

+**Note**

+* It takes about 15 ~ 30 seconds when you run the programme the first time, as compressed libraries needs to be unzipped.
+  It should be much faster for following runs.

-Note: since Pyinstaller is cross-platform, it is possible to package PatchView for other platform, Mac or Linux.
+* since Pyinstaller is cross-platform, it is possible to package PatchView for other platform, Mac or Linux.
-We have not try these options yet.
+  We have not tried these options yet.
 Contributions are welcome!

 Pip install
 --------------